 In December 2023, Twitter/X deleted her 15-year old @MadamMiaow account with thousands of followers, the only continuous political and cultural commentary from a critical Chinese western perspective since 2008.
 This was despite no violations and no warning, and six appeals which fell on deaf ears.
 Her replacement account starts from scratch at @AnnaChenMiaow

 Anna Chen: Teaching

-A politically-informed artist, Anna teaches narrative skills aiming to make visible the invisible and navigate a world in flux.
+Anna is a politically-informed artist who teaches narrative skills aiming to make visible the invisible and navigate a world in flux.

 She set up and ran The Hothouse Project, an alternative education series of classes featuring legendary author and journalist Charles Shaar Murray’s “Journalism as Craft and Art” Hothouse Course and Anna’s own “Poetry Against the Machine” workshop, which she also taught for the Orwell Prize Wigan Pier Workshops in 2013.
 She taught scriptwriting at Bournemouth University for two years as well as tutoring writers and producers.